SCO Group, Inc. v. International Business Machines Corp.: Accusations of creating fear, uncertainty and doubt

 A number of Linux supporters have characterized SCO's actions as an attempt to create fear, uncertainty and doubt about Linux.
 Many believe that SCO's aim is to be bought out by IBM.
 Others have pointed to Microsoft's subsequent licensing of the SCO source code as a possible quid pro quo for SCO's action.

 Univention GmbH, a Linux integrator, reported on May 30, 2003, it was granted an injunction by a Bremen court under German competition law that prohibits the SCO Group's German division from claiming that Linux contains illegally obtained SCO intellectual property.
-If the SCO Group continued to express this position, they would have to pay a fine of €250,000.
+If the SCO Group had continued to express this position, they would have to pay a fine of €250,000.
 A similar injunction was sought around the same time in Poland.

 On July 23, 2003, Open Source Victoria announced that it had filed a complaint with the Australian Competition & Consumer Commission, "asking the ACCC to investigate the SCO Group's activities in light of their unsubstantiated claims and their extortive legal threats for money against possibly hundreds of thousands of Australians".

 SCO Group then filed subpoenas for Richard Stallman and Linus Torvalds on November 13, 2003.